rbroderi/drakkenheim/content/Homebrew.md

 saving throw or take ld6 Acid damage.
 Cantrip Upgrade.
 The damage increases by 1d6 when you reach levels 5 (2d6), 11 (3d6), and 17 (4d6).

 # Items
-## NET (1 GP) [5e24]
+## ACID (25 GP) [5e24]
+When you take the Attack action, you can replace one of your attacks with throwing a vial of Acid.
+Target one creature or object you can see within 20 feet of yourself.
+The target must succeed on a Dexterity saving throw (DC 8 plus your Dexterity modifier and Proficiency Bonus) or take 2d6 Acid damage.

+## ALCHEMIST'S FIRE (50 CP) [5e24]
-When you take the Attack action, you can replace one of your attacks with throwing a Net.
-Target a creature you can see within 15 feet of yourself.
-The target must succeed on a Dexterity saving throw (DC 8 plus your Dexterity modifier and Proficiency Bonus) or have the Restrained condition until it escapes.
-The target succeeds automatically if it is Huge or larger.
-To escape, the target or a creature within 5 feet of it must take an action to make a DC 10 Strength (Athletics) check, freeing the Restrained creature on a success.
-Destroying the Net (AC 10; 5 HP; Immunity to Bludgeoning, Poison, and Psychic damage) also frees the target, ending the effect.
+When you take the Attack action, you can replace one of your attacks with throwing a flask of Alchemist's Fire.
+Target one creature or object you can see within 20 feet of yourself.
+The target must succeed on a Dexterity saving throw (DC 8 plus your Dexterity modifier and Proficiency Bonus) or take ld4 Fire damage and start burning (see the rules glossary).

 ## BALL BEARINGS (1 GP) [5e24]
 As a action, you can spill Ball Bearings from their pouch.
 They spread to cover a level, 10-foot square area within 10 feet of yourself.
 A creature that enters this area for the first time on a turn must succeed on a DC 10 Dexterity saving throw or have the Prone condition.
 It takes 10 minutes to recover the Ball Bearings.

 ## CALTROPS (l GP) [5e24]
 As a action, you can spread Caltrops from their bag to cover a 5-foot-square area within 5 feet of yourself.
 A creature that enters this area for the first time on a turn must succeed on a DC 15 Dexterity saving throw or take 1 Piercing damage and have its Speed reduced to 0 until the start of its next turn.
 It takes 10 minutes to recover the Caltrops.

+## NET (1 GP) [5e24]
+When you take the Attack action, you can replace one of your attacks with throwing a Net.
+Target a creature you can see within 15 feet of yourself.
+The target must succeed on a Dexterity saving throw (DC 8 plus your Dexterity modifier and Proficiency Bonus) or have the Restrained condition until it escapes.
+The target succeeds automatically if it is Huge or larger.
+To escape, the target or a creature within 5 feet of it must take an action to make a DC 10 Strength (Athletics) check, freeing the Restrained creature on a success.
+Destroying the Net (AC 10; 5 HP; Immunity to Bludgeoning, Poison, and Psychic damage) also frees the target, ending the effect.

 ## OIL (1 sp) [5e24]
 You can douse a creature, object, or space with Oil or use it as fuel, as detailed below.